addr2data/RESTfulAPIsPython/sessions/session_01/README.rst

 **PATCH**

--  Requests that a set of changes, described in the request entity, be applied to the resource identified
+-  Requests that a set of changes, described in the request entity, be applied to the resource identified.

+    + Sometimes defined as partial update.

 ****